Note: All travel is subject to frequently changing governmental restrictions—please check federal, state and local advisories before scheduling trips.

 Another gem along The Loneliest Road in America, this one is actually squished right between two other roadside detours that include Stokes Castle (a 19th-century stone castle intended as a summer home) and Hickson Petroglyph Recreation Area (where petroglyphs created by the Western Shoshone can be viewed).
 Meanwhile, there’s Spencer, a trio of natural hot springs (two cattle troughs and one pool with a soft bottom) with temps in the low 100s year around and perfect for daytime lazing or nighttime stargazing.

 Seven Magic Mountains

-The work of Swiss-born, New York-based artist Ugo Rondinone, Seven Magic Mountains are a septet of florescent-painted rock columns that were constructed off South Las Vegas Boulevard just 20 minutes from the Strip in 2016, and have been such a big hit that its two-year residency has since been extended.
+The work of Swiss-born, New York-based artist Ugo Rondinone, Seven Magic Mountains are a septet of florescent-painted rock columns that were constructed off South Las Vegas Boulevard just 20 minutes from the Strip in 2016, and have been such a big hit that its two-year residency has since been extended through 2021.
 Each column is between 30-35 feet high and is meant to provide a symbolic bridge between the artificial and the natural.
 And in case you’re wondering, yeah, it’s gonna look great on your Instagram feed.

 Valley of Fire State Park